AndreaCrotti/meta-programming-talk/meta.rst

 ..
 When all the functions are infix it is much easier

+Homoiconic Python??

 .. rst-class:: build

-Homoiconic Python:

 .. code:: python